bingeli1212/nitrile-preview/doc/DOC-diagram.md

   "northwest", "northeast", "southwest", "southeast", "left:<x>", "right:<x>", "up:<y>",
   "down:<y>", "x:<x>", or "y:<y>", where <x> and <y> each
   express a floating point number.
+It could also be a "save:<string>" and "load:<string>" where <string> expresses a string.

 The 'refx', 'refy', and 'refs' parameters can be set at any point during a drawing.
 It can be compared to a "transform" of a SVG